jhudsl/OTTR_Template/getting_started.md

 For `value`: Create a personal access token [following these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
 Underneath `Select scopes`, check both `repo` and `workflow`.
 Then copy the PAT and save as the value.

-#### Dockerhub related Secrets
+#### Dockerhub related secrets

-Note these are not required if [Docker update Github actions are turned off](#about-customizing-render-bookdownyml-also-called-build-all).
+Note these are not required if [Docker update Github actions are not turned on](#about-customizing-render-bookdownyml-also-called-build-all).

 _Name: `DOCKERHUB_USERNAME`_:
 For `value`: put your login username for https://hub.docker.com/